albertored11/twitter-bot-randimg/README.md

 ## Ideas for future versions

 - Switch from jshon to [jq](https://stedolan.github.io/jq/).
-- Remove images from server after being posted.
+- Remove images from server after being posted (as an option).
+- Include help message and options in bash script.

 Any suggestions are appreciated!